brycie-boy/The_Cosmos/Form.md

 ## Form #🧠

-Form, one of [[The five aggregates]], is defined as the physical component of sentient experience.
-The cause and condition for the manifestation of form is [[The four nutriments of life]].
+Form is the first of [[The five aggregates]]. is defined as the physical component of sentient experience.
+The cause and condition for the manifestation of form are [[The four nutriments of life]].

 ___